sensu/sensu-docs/content/sensu-enterprise/3.1/installation/overview.md

 {{< platformBlock "RHEL/CentOS" >}}
 ### Installing Sensu Enterprise and prerequisites on RHEL/Centos

-Sensu Enterprise builds on the same architecture as Sensu Core.
+Sensu Enterprise builds on the same [architecture][arch] as Sensu Core.

-please see to the following selected sections of the [Sensu installation guide][3]:
-If you're a new Sensu user getting started with Sensu Enterprise,
+If you're a new Sensu user getting started with Sensu Enterprise, please complete the following selected sections of the [Sensu installation guide][3]:

 1. [Install and Configure Redis](/sensu-core/latest/installation/install-redis-on-rhel-centos)
 2. [Install and Configure RabbitMQ](/sensu-core/latest/installation/install-rabbitmq-on-rhel-centos)